Diana, Princess

 Kensington Palace, Wednesday, August 30, 2000.

-soft toys donated by Marsden Hospital "from children she
+included soft toys donated by Marsden Hospital "from children

 the simple message: "Unforgettable".

-the country after the "People's Princess" died at the
+sorrow which swept the country after the "People's Princess"

 buried deep inside the pages of the tabloid press, in stark contrast

-But faithful fans have continued to flock to Althorp
+faithful fans have continued to flock to Althorp House, Diana's

-House, Diana's childhood home and final resting place, which houses
+childhood home and final resting place, which houses her toys,

-her toys, school reports and the fairy tale wedding dress from
+school reports and the fairy tale wedding dress from her failed

 still a great affection for Diana.
 People from all over the world